FredNurn/IH_DA_FT_MAR_2023/Class_Materials/Final_Project/Readme.md

 ### Purpose
-The aim of the final Project is to present the learners with a final opportunity to put their newly acquired skills into practice.
+The aim of the final Project is to give you a final opportunity to put your newly acquired skills into practice.

 ### Timeline
 Turn in all deliverables and meet all requirements by the end of Week 9